matthewyjiang/ee354_final_project/README.md

 # Blind Maze Game (FPGA Game)

-Blind Maze Game for **Digilent Nexys A7** by Matthew Jiang and Kelvin Cao, A.K.A Ash Ketchum Saves Pikachu -_-
+Blind Maze Game for **Digilent Nexys A7** by Matthew Jiang and Kelvin Cao.

 Final project for EE354 (Introduction to Digital Circuit Design) at USC